HOW TO TELL A BASEBALL CARDS VALUE

 The player is always a primary driver of value.
 Cards featuring star players that had long, successful careers or accomplished special milestones tend to be the most valuable.
 Some of the all-time most valuable baseball cards feature legends like Honus Wagner, Babe Ruth, Mickey Mantle, and Mike Trout.
 Rookie cards, which are a player’s first official card printed, also hold special significance and attract serious collector interest.
 Even cards of non-rookie stars can be valuable depending on other factors.

-Read also: MOST VALUABLE BASEBALL CARDS FROM 1966
+Read also: HIGHEST PAYING BASEBALL CARDS

 The year the card was printed, known as the issue year, is also very important.
 Generally, the older the card is, the more scarce it is likely to be and thus potentially more valuable to collectors.
 Certain modern players like Trout still see high demand for more recent cards too.
 The most valuable baseball cards were typically released in the early 20th century before modern printing and production methods.
 Some landmark years that produced especially coveted cards include 1909 (T206), 1911 (T3), 1915 (Cracker Jack), 1933 (Goudey), 1952 (Topps), and 1957 (Topps).